kevinquinnw/hackerrank-python-solutions/Arithmetic-Operators.md

 # Explanation

 1st Line: Setting up the function.

 2nd Line: Printing the three values.
-The separator parameter known as 'sep' between the arguments to print() function is space by default which can be modified and can be made to any character, integer, or string per our choice.
+The separator parameter known as 'sep' between the arguments to print() function is space by default.

+This can be modified and can be made to any character, integer, or string per our choice.
 It is found only in Python 3.X or later.